nikitalogos/birthday_reminder/README.md

 # this is a comment
 2000-01-01 John Doe # this is also a comment 2000-01-02 Jane      # leading/trailing tabs/spaces are ignored
+02-03 Alex # date can be specified without year

 2000-01-03 # error, title is missing
 Alex # error, date is missing